RSGAL Members and Alumni

 Ben is a Master's student in the NRSM program.
 After working as an undergraduate with Leif Olmanson on lake clarity research, Ben joined our graduate program.
 His research focuses on forest mensuration using remote sensing methods.

 Connor is an NRSM Master's student.
 His research interests lie in the intersection of geospatial analysis and wetland monitoring.
+In particular, he is working to develop remote sensing-based methods to map the invasive species Phragmites australis.

 Willy Mekeel, M.S.